ijwat/netapp-docs/setup.md

-### Technical Writing Project Part 2

-This part focuses on the Setup of NetApp's FabricPool.
+### Set Up

-How to set up FabricPool for use with existing ONTAP system
+How to set up FabricPool for use with an existing ONTAP system

 FabricPool is a feature in NetApp's ONTAP storage operating system that allows you to tier less frequently accessed data(cold) to lower-cost object storages while keeping frequently accessed data(hot) to higher performing storages.